The Kia Kee was revealed at the 2007 Frankfurt Motor Show.

 Inside the Kia Kee concept the layout is decidedly sports

-wheel are paddles to shift the six-speed sequential
+are paddles to shift the six-speed sequential gearbox.

-gearbox.
-Instead of a standard gear stick an ergonomically
+Instead of a standard gear stick an ergonomically designed

-designed lever sits atop the milled aluminium centre console
+lever sits atop the milled aluminium centre console and

-and requires only a nudge forward or backward to select
+requires only a nudge forward or backward to select drive

-drive mode.
-The top of the computer mouse-like gear lever
+mode.
+The top of the computer mouse-like gear lever flips

-flips up to reveal the electronic starter button.
-The
+up to reveal the electronic starter button.
+The rear of

-spacious to allow four adults to travel in the car when
+to allow four adults to travel in the car when necessary.

 Power for the Kee comes from a 2.7 litre V6 engine, producing